Vacation rentals in Manitoba

 Winnipeg James Armstrong Richardson International Airport (YWG) is the province’s main air hub, 20 minutes’ drive from downtown Winnipeg.
 VIA Rail’s Toronto-Vancouver train, The Canadian, stops in Winnipeg, and regional and cross-country buses serve Winnipeg as well.
 The Trans-Canada Highway traverses the province, passing through Winnipeg and other southern Manitoba communities.
 Much of northern Manitoba has no highway system, so you can reach its towns only by air, train, or a winter ice road.
 The highway system doesn’t extend to Churchill, for example, which has an airport, and it’s also served by a meandering VIA Rail route that takes more than 40 hours to make its way from Winnipeg.
 Within Winnipeg, the public bus system can take you around the city.

-Late summer and early autumn are the best times to travel across much of Manitoba.
+Late summer and early autumn are the best times to travel across much of Manitobas.
 Summers can be hot and humid, and especially in spring and early summer, Manitoba’s mosquitoes are legendary.
-In September and early October, the weather cools and the leaves take on their fall colors.
+In September and early October, the weather cools and the leaves take on their fall colors, making them ideal months for booking one of the area’s cabin rentals.
 October and November are the peak months of Churchill’s polar bear season, while the best times to spot beluga are July and August.
 A late summer or early fall Churchill trip can, if you’re lucky, allow you to see both whales and bears.
 Winters across Manitoba are extremely cold and snowy, with temperatures in Winnipeg averaging only minus-13 degrees Celsius.

 Winnipeg highlights include the Canadian Museum for Human Rights and Qaumajuq, the Inuit art centre at the Winnipeg Art Gallery, which houses the world’s largest collection of contemporary Inuit artworks.
 There’s also the historic Forks District at the confluence of the Red and Assiniboine rivers, which now has a popular food hall; and St. Boniface, Western Canada’s largest Francophone community, where you’ll find the ruins of a grand cathedral and sites related to the history of the Indigenous Métis people.